nrwl/nx/docs/generated/devkit/ProjectGraphBuilder.md

 # Class: ProjectGraphBuilder

 @deprecated(v18): General project graph processors are deprecated.
-Replace usage with a plugin that utilizes `processProjectNodes` and `processProjectDependencies`.
+Replace usage with a plugin that utilizes `projectConfigurationsConstructor` and `projectDependencyLocator`.

 ## Hierarchy